 There are many reasons to choose EnviroPro®!
 We know our probes are ahead of the competition in reliability, repeatability and accuracy.

 EnviroPro® sensors have been uniquely designed to have a larger field of influence than competing probes of similar diameter, to allow for greater sample size.
-They also employ clever techniques to compensate salinity and moisture measurements for variations in salinity, as well as compensating moisture measurements for salinity variations.
-This is incredibly important, as without this compensation, soil probes can return unpredictable and greatly skewed data.
+Both pro and standard models also employ clever techniques to compensate salinity and moisture measurements for variations in temperature, as well as compensating for moisture over-read caused by the presence of salinity.
+This is incredibly important, as without this compensation, all capacitive soil probes will read higher than the actual moisture content in saline soil.
+Irrigation decisions based on the over-read of of moisture by un-compensated competitor probes could damage the crop or cause significant yield volume or quality loss.

 While some probes require occasional re-calibration in the field, EnviroPro® soil probes are individually calibrated in factory to ensure life time sensor-to-sensor and probe-to-probe repeatability.
 This allows users to collect trustworthy data at any depth, from anywhere on their property, compare and learn from historic events and trends and apply this knowledge to future events.